christo/loquacious/dbSchema.md

 Various artifacts should be generated either on-demand or preemptively.
 We may want to automatically generate combinatoric versions of canned tts and lipsync video automatically when portrait images update.
 These could be done in a pre-startup baking operation which is more like a modestate.
+A record of what has been or is to be precalculated might need db tables.

 ## test suite specific data